Research Professor and Chief Economist

-Nicole Smith is a Research Professor and Chief Economist at the Georgetown University Center on Education and the Workforce where she leads the Center’s econometric and methodological work.
+Nicole Smith is a Research Professor and Chief Economist at the Georgetown University Center on Education and the Workforce where she leads CEW’s econometric and methodological work.
 Dr. Smith has developed a framework for restructuring long-term occupational and educational projections.
-This framework forms the underlying methodology for Help Wanted, a report that projects education demand for occupations in the U.S. economy through 2020.
+This framework forms the underlying methodology for a report that projects education demand for occupations in the US economy through 2030.
 She is part of a team of economists working on a project to map, forecast and monitor human capital development and career pathways.